Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 **Access Controls:** Define and enforce access controls to restrict access to maintenance records based on personnel roles and responsibilities.
 Only authorized individuals should have the ability to view, modify, or delete maintenance records to maintain confidentiality and data integrity.

 **Integration with CMMS:** Ensure that data retention and archiving policies are integrated with the Computerized Maintenance Management System (CMMS) to automate record-keeping processes, enforce retention schedules, and facilitate easy retrieval of historical maintenance data.
+(See [Section 6.3 Software Integration](#63-software-integration))

 **Compliance with Industry Standards:** Align data retention and archiving practices with industry standards and best practices, such as ISO 9001 Quality Management Systems, to enhance the reliability and credibility of maintenance records.